ecenter/ecenter/drupal/README.markdown

  * The profiler module (which is used to help smooth out installation) may run for a fairly long time.
 If you run into these problems, you may wish to increase the `max_execution_time` variable in your php.ini files.
- * Input format defaults provided by the Better Formats module are not configured.
+ * Input format permissions and defaults are not configured out of the box:
-For security reasons, you should review them at `admin/settings/filters/defaults` immediately after installation.
+   * Configure the 'WYSIWYG Markdown' filter at `admin/settings/filter` to allow the 'trusted user' role (and any other desired roles) to access the WYSIWYG markdown format.
+   * Review per-node-type and per-role format defaults at `admin/settings/filters/defaults`.
  * There is a bug in menu item exports which prevents a section's home page from appearing in the secondary navigation (for example, if you visit `/network`, the network weathermap link is missing from the secondary navigation menu).
 These